 The Accreditation Review Committee meets three times a year.
 Members present their findings for the CME providers they have reviewed, and then explain their recommendations.
 The committee has access to the materials submitted by the provider at any time during the meeting.
 ARC members are not allowed to discuss hearsay information.
 They must make their decisions based only on the data gathered during the accreditation process.
 The entire committee asks questions and discusses the compliance issues until they arrive at a consensus and recommend an accreditation decision.
 The ACCME implements quality-control measures to make sure that ARC members determine the correct compliance and noncompliance findings for each criterion, and to ensure that their decisions are consistent and impartial.

 ARC members are CME professionals who have in-depth knowledge concerning the philosophy and process of CME, the ACCME, and accreditation requirements.
 Some ARC members have served as surveyors; some have experience with a CME program accredited by the ACCME or an ACCME Recognized CME Accreditor.

 The ARC comprises up to 30 members.
 Of these, at least 21 are nominated by the ACCME’s member organizations and elected by the ACCME Board of Directors.
 The remaining members are nominated by the ACCME’s CEO and elected by the Board.
 The initial term is two years; members may serve for a maximum of six years.

 New ARC members are trained by ACCME staff.
-They attend their first meeting as observers; at their second meeting, they are assigned one review, which they do under the supervision of a staff person.
-At their third meeting, they begin doing reviews on their own, working collaboratively with ACCME staff.
+They attend their first meeting as observers; for subsequent meetings they begin doing reviews on their own, working collaboratively with ACCME staff.